-Missing was the generosity of spirit, integrity and most importantly, research of writers like Claudia Roden, Jane Grigson, Patience Gray, Elizabeth David and M.F.K Fisher, among others.
-Apart from the historical context, the anthropological detail (given with the lightest touch, through relayed conversations with an Egyptian cook, or a French farmer, or from their own lives) and ‘transferrable’ cooking skills gleaned from their books, they give real reading pleasure.
+Missing was the generosity of spirit and depth of research of writers like Claudia Roden, Jane Grigson, Patience Gray, and Elizabeth David , among others.
+Apart from the historical context, the anthropological detail (given with a light touch through relayed conversations with an Egyptian cook, or a French farmer, or from their own lives) and ‘transferrable’ cooking skills gleaned from their books, they give me real reading pleasure.

 Here is an extract:

 “Some variations are given but many more exist, according to region and even to individual families.
 Another cook might use slightly different ingredients (or the same in varying proportions for a dish similar to the one I have given, equally successfully.
 On a different day, when in a different mood, or with a different appetite, I might prepare the same dish in a different manner from that which I have recorded.

 It is quite possible to substitute oil for butter in almost every dish, even in fila pastry, without in any way spoiling the dish…Three tomatoes can sometimes be used instead of one, and onions and garlic may be used abundantly or omitted entirely without spoiling a dish.
 Parsley may be used when fresh coriander or chervil is not available, turmeric may occasionally be substituted for saffron, and cinnamon and allspice may often be interchanged.
 Soups may be thick or thin, and salads more or less lemony, according to taste.”

 Of course her recipes can be followed to the letter, but she extends the reader the freedom to use what they have, or what they prefer themselves in their interpretation of them.
 Her recipes are not set down as commandments.